rafael-santiago/dev-enigma/README.md

 The ``enigmactl.h`` gathers the ``i/o control commands`` definitions and it is located under ``src/enigmactl``.

-Now, supposing that you have cloned the ``/dev/enigma`` to ``~/src/dev-enigma`` and saved the sample shown above under ``~/src/enigma.c``.
+Now, supposing that you have cloned the ``/dev/enigma`` to ``~/src/dev-enigma`` and saved the sample shown above into ``~/src/enigma.c``.
 To compile it you should proceed as follows:

 ```
 tux@sché:~/src# gcc enigma.c -oenigma -Idev-enigma/src/enigmactl -Idev-enigma/src/eel
 ```

-If you have installed this device driver using the build scripts you can indicate only one include directory which would be ``/usr/local/share/dev-enigma/include``.
+If you have installed this device driver using its build scripts you can indicate only one include directory which would be ``/usr/local/share/dev-enigma/include``.

 When running this sample you should get something like:

 ```
-tux@sché:~/src# insmod dev-enigma/src/enigma.ko
+beastie@sché:~/src# kldload dev-enigma/src/enigma.ko
-tux@sché:~/src# ./enigma
+beastie@sché:~/src# ./enigma
 PLAINTEXT: In the first few seconds an aching sadness wrenched his heart, but it soon gave way to a feeling
 of sweet disquiet, the excitement of gypsy wanderlust